NawresIng/GildedRose-Refactoring-Kata-By-NBR/README.md

 # Gilded Rose in Java

+For this solution i used :
+java 8, maven, junit

 As a best practice, I will try to divide the exercise to many steps :

 Step 1: